rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I started my professional journey as a **Biller** in **Accudata Inc.** where my responsibility is to encode at least 120 bills of lading as a daily quota with attention to detail and the ability to work under pressure from **September 19, 2016**, to **July 20, 2018**.
+- I started my first job as a **Biller** in **Accudata Inc.** where my responsibility is to encode bills of lading with accuracy and efficiency while managing high-pressure environments.
-- I moved to **IntegrityNet Solutions & Services** on **August 6, 2018**, as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
+- On **August 6, 2018**, I have employed in **IntegrityNet Solutions & Services** as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
-- I **resigned** in IntegrityNet Solutions & Services voluntarily on **January 28, 2022**, to pursue **modern in-demand technologies** aiming for an **industry level standard** to keep myself up to date in fast-changing technology.
-I applied the skills I have learned during that gap period on my freelance experience on **May 24, 2023**, to coordinate with the store owners by developing an inventory management system, as well as photo printing and lamination for students.
+- I **resigned** voluntarily on **January 28, 2022**, to gain proficiency in **modern in-demand technologies** to keep myself up to date in fast-changing technology.
+I applied those skills on my freelance experience to coordinate with the store owners by developing an inventory management system.
-- I continued my journey in a corporate industry as a **System Web Developer** in **Department of Labor and Employment - National Capital Region** on **February 19, 2024**, responsible in designing, developing, testing, and implementing efficient Purchase Request Information System for 1 Regional and 6 Field Offices and to ensure the reliability and security of its application.
+- On **February 19, 2024**, I have employed in **Department of Labor and Employment - National Capital Region** as a **System Web Developer** responsible in designing, developing, testing, and implementing efficient Purchase Request Information System for 1 Regional and 6 Field Offices to enhance operational efficiency.
 - My last role is only **temporary**.
 I just finished my project with them.
-While I **upskill** myself in Google User Experience Design during my gap period, I am **actively** looking for better opportunities that will allow me to grow **professionally** and to achieve job security in your company.
+While upskilling, I am **actively** looking for better opportunities that will allow me to grow **professionally** and to achieve job security in your company.

 #### **How old are you?**